CFA vs FRM

 CFA Program

-• Best suited for individuals aspiring to roles in portfolio management, investment analysis, or wealth planning.
+– Best suited for individuals aspiring to portfolio management, investment analysis, or wealth planning roles.

-• Requires a longer time commitment but provides broader coverage of the financial industry.
+– Requires a longer time commitment but provides broader financial industry coverage.

 FRM Program